oyanzhi/tp/docs/UserGuide.md

 Format: `unstar CLIENT_INDEX`

 * Removes the starred status of the client at the specified `CLIENT_INDEX`.
-* The index refers to the index number shown in the displayed client list.
+* The client index refers to the index number shown in the displayed client list.
-* The indices **must be positive integers** 1, 2, 3, …​
+* The client index **must be positive integers** 1, 2, 3, …​
-* Only one client can be unarchived at a time.
+* Only one client can be unstarred at a time.

 Examples:

-* `list` followed by `unstar 1` unarchives the 1st client in the list
+* `list` followed by `unstar 1` unstars the 1st client in the list
-* `list` followed by `unstar 2` unarchives the 2nd client in the list
+* `list` followed by `unstar 2` unstars the 2nd client in the list

 <br>